mikiahcarnes/osticketsetup/README.md

 </p>
 <p>
-<h3 align="center">I reccommend using Oracle VirtualBox to host your virtual machine.
+<h3 align="center">I recommend using Oracle VirtualBox to host your virtual machine.
 Use the video above for a simple walkthrough.
-You don't need more than 4gb(4096mb) memory, 2 cpu (1 if you have limited resources), and ~60gb storage. </h3>
+You don't need more than 4gb(4096mb) memory, 2 cpu (1 if you have limited resources), and 50-60gb storage. </h3>
 <br />
 </p>
 <p>